 Engineering from the University of Southampton.
 He joined us in

 2009 after working for Sustainable Acoustics where he gained experience in environmental noise

 assessment for the support of planning applications; and

 is registered with the Association of Noise Consultants for sound insulation

 undertaking pre-completion sound insulation tests and preparing reports for

 remedial, or design-stage, building acoustics projects.
 Seth has also held an

 active role on the Institute of Acoustics Publications Committee since 2008.

-Levet is a senior consultant at the Machynlleth office.
+Levet is Hayes McKenzie's Principal Researcher, based at our Machynlleth office.
 He graduated from the